 Jobs & CronJobs

-Not all workloads in Kubernetes are long-running services.
-Sometimes, you just need to run something once — or on a schedule.
+Not all Kubernetes workloads run forever.
+Sometimes, you just need to run something once—or on a schedule.
 That’s where Jobs and CronJobs come in.

 Jobs

-Kubernetes ensures the Job runs successfully to completion — even if a Pod crashes or a node fails, a new Pod will be scheduled.
+Kubernetes guarantees the Job runs to completion—even if a Pod crashes or a node fails, a new Pod will be scheduled.

 Minimal Job Example